 - Aftercare: $110/week, $30/day

-Look, up in the sky!
-It’s the mighty campers of Camp Aristotle to save the day!
-Campers will examine super heroes, real and imagined and explore the question, “What is a hero?”.
-Campers will meet real heroes from our community and transform themselves into a super hero of their own design.
+It’s a bird!
+It’s a plane!
+It’s Camp Aristotle!
+Campers will discover real and imagined super heroes this week.
+They will explore the question, “What is a hero?”.
+Campers will meet real heroes from our community and transform into a super hero themselves.